LPorcaro/musicner/README.md

 `python hydrate_tweet.py -i ../path/to/input/file.json`

 It will read the tweet IDs and related annotations from the input file, and create the following output files
-1) INPUTFILE_entities.csv: file with information about entities annotated
+1) **INPUTFILE_entities.csv**: file with list of entities annotated
-2) INPUTFILE_summary.csv: file with information about tweets
+2) **INPUTFILE_summary.csv**: file with tweets summary information (creation date, raw text, etc)
-3) INPUTFILE__text_tkn.txt: file with tweet texts tokenized
+3) **INPUTFILE__text_tkn.txt**: file with tweet raw texts tokenized

+#### Extract Features:
+To extract the required features from the data, run:

+`python extract_features.py -i ../path/to/INPUTFILE_summary.csv -e ../path/to/INPUTFILE_entities.csv -o ../path/to/OUTPUTFILE_WEKA.csv`

+It extracts several features from the input tweets for performing experiments with Neural Networks and Machine Learning models.
+It creates two output files, one which can be used as input in WEKA, and one which can be used as input in BiLSTM-CNN-CRF architecture for sequence tagging implementation https://github.com/UKPLab/emnlp2017-bilstm-cnn-crf